jkeuper/jkeuper.github.io/_posts/2018-02-06-git-worktree.md

 $
 ```

+When you have finished working on your taks and you want to clean up your
-Cleaning up your worktree, you can simply delete the directory
-and prune your worktrees.
+worktree, you can simply delete the directory and prune your worktrees and
+everything is back to normal.

 ```console
 $ cd -